bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

 "date_met_nav":(Can be Null) or {"Day": Integer,
                                 "Month": Integer,
                                 "Year": Integer,},

+"cps_consumer": Boolean (Whether or not this consumer is a CPS consumer)(Key can be omitted), "cps_info": {
+                "primary_dependent": {
+                                        "first_name": String,
+                                        "last_name": String,
+                                     },
+                "cps_location": String (Must be the name of a NavMetricsLocation instance with cps_location=True), "apt_date"{
+                                "Day": Integer,
+                                "Month": Integer,
+                                "Year": Integer,
+                          },
+                "target_list": Boolean,
+                "phone_apt": Boolean,
+                "case_mgmt_type": String,
+                "case_mgmt_status": String (Must be one of these choices: "Open", "Resolved", "Not Available"), "secondary_dependents": [
+                                             {
+                                                "first_name": String,
+                                                "last_name": String,
+                                             },
+                                             ...
+                                        ](Key can be omitted)(If key present, must not be present), "app_type": String (Must be one of these choices: "Medicaid", "SNAP", "Not Available"), "app_status": String (Must be one of these choices: "Submitted", "Pending", "Approved", "Denied", "Not Available"), }(Must be present when, and contains relevant CPS info if cps_consumer is True)(Key can be omitted),

 "Consumer Database ID": Integer(Required when "Database Action" == "Consumer Modification" or "Consumer Deletion"), "Database Action": String,